-A good--or bad--project manager can make the difference between a project coming in on time and on budget and it being a failure.
+A good--or bad--project manager can make the difference between a project coming in on time and on budget and it is a failure.
 How can you spot a good project manager?
 CIO.com talked to experts and IT executives to find out.

 CIO — Just because someone has the title of "project manager" does not mean he knows how to effectively manage projects, as many CIOs and other IT executives have learned the hard way.